Writers should avoid the passive voice and tools like Grammarly, ProWritingAid and others can help you do just that. We explain how.

 Passive voice is one of the trickiest things a writer has to tackle.
-Writing in active voice over passive voice makes your writing stronger, but finding passive voice in a quick proofread is not always easy.
-A passive voice checker can help you hone in on errant uses of this verb voice and make change so have your writing be more precise.
+Writing in active voice over passive voice makes your writing stronger, but fixing the passive voice in a quick proofread is not always easy.
+A passive voice checker can help you hone in on errant uses of this verb voice and edit accordingly.

 Yet with so many tools out there, how can you find the right one?
 Will a grammar checker be enough, or do you need a specific tool to check for passive voice?